MartowPillow/IsimaWipp/README.md

 > Manually import the wipp-realm

-minikube service wipp-frontend --url

->Add the first url followed by '/*' in "Clients/wipp-public-client/Valid Redirect URIs" on the keycloak page and save.

 minikube service wipp-frontend

+>Add the first tunnel url followed by '/*' in "Clients/wipp-public-client/Valid Redirect URIs" on the keycloak page and save.